Resonating Valence Bond States in an Electron-Phonon System

-For the case where dimers are active degrees of freedom ($\mathcal{E}_2<0$), there are two sorts of terms that will be generated by the perturbative analysis: There are diagonal terms (which we will associate with a dimer potential energy) and off-diagonal terms (which we will associate with a dimer kinetic energy).
-Since the phonon displacements are different for different dimer configurations, all off-diagonal terms must vanish in the limit of non-dynamical phonons, $\omega_0\to 0$.
-Specifically, the amplitude of any process in which a dimer relocates into or out of a bond must be accompanied by a Frank-Condon factor $F$~\cite{carlson2008concepts} defined as
+For the case where bond dimers are active degrees of freedom ($\mathcal{E}_2\lesssim 0$), there are two sorts of terms that will be generated by the perturbative analysis: There are diagonal terms (dimer potential energy) and off-diagonal terms (dimer kinetic energy).
+Since the phonon displacements are different for different dimer configurations, all off-diagonal terms must vanish in the limit of non-dynamical phonons, $\omega_0= 0$.
+Specifically, the amplitude of any process in which a dimer relocates onto or off of a bond is accompanied by a Frank-Condon factor $F$~\cite{carlson2008concepts} defined as

 where $|0\rangle$ is the ground state of the phonon Hamiltonian on the bond, and $X\equiv \Ueph/\omega_0$ is a dimensionless factor quantifying the degree of retardation, and the displacement operator $\hat{D}$ is squared since the occupancy of the orbital changes by two electrons.
 This factor becomes arbitrarily small in the limit of strong retardation.
 On the other hand, the potential terms always only receive $\mathcal{O}(1)$ factors from the virtual phonon fluctuations.